lapalme/pyrealb/demos/weather/README.md

     *   `fr` : original bulletin in French to ease comparison of generated text with the issued forecast
     *   `id` : id of the original data, to ease debugging of the data conversion program.

-# Bilingual data organization
+# Bilingual data organization (`Realization.English.py, Realization.Francais.py`)

 In this type of application, it is necessary that the same information be conveyed in both languages.
-In order to achieve this goal, we clearly separate the linguistic part from the selection and organization of the data.
-Moreover, in order to help with a fully parallel linguistic expression between English and French, we organize language dependent information in two classes, `English` and `Francais`, for which attributes and methods build  **pyrealb** expressions that can be realized into equivalent formulations in both English and French.
-Most text generation methods will be parameterized by an instance of one of these two classes, so that calling the attribute or the method will produce the linguistic expression in the chosen language.
+To accomplish this, we have separated the linguistic component from the selection and organization of data.
+Furthermore, to facilitate a fully parallel linguistic expression between English and French, we organize information into two classes, `English` and `Francais`.
+Attributes and methods build **pyreal**b expressions that can be realized into equivalent formulations in both English and French  Most text generation methods are parameterized with an instance of one of these two classes.
+Calling the attribute or method will produce the linguistic expression in the chosen language.

-The following table illustrates the structure of these classes: lines 1 to 17 show the constructor which loads the appropriate language and then adds some specialized words to the corresponding pyrealb lexicon.
+The following table illustrates the structure of these classes: lines 1 to 17 show the constructor, which loads the appropriate language then adds some specialized words to the corresponding pyrealb lexicon.
 Lines 9 to 15 show how to express periods of a day given the hour number, see the source code for the other attributes.
-Lines 19 to 35 define functions to generate a temperature trend and a period of the day, see the source code for the other methods.
-The source code of the `English` and `Francais` classes is *aligned*, each corresponding attribute and method starting at the same line number in both files.
+Lines 19 to 35 define functions to generate a temperature trend and a period of the day.
+See the source code for the other methods.
+The source code of the `English` and `Francais` classes is *aligned*, with each corresponding attribute and method starting at the same line number in both files.

-As modifications to a data structure are permanent, it is important to create a new data structure at each use.
+As modifying a data structure leaves permanent changes, it is important to create a new data structure at each use.
 The simplest way to achieve this is to create a function (e.g., a `lambda` in Python) that returns a new structure at each call such as in lines 10 to 14.

 <table>
 <tr>
 <td style="width:400px;font-size:smaller">

 ```python
 class English: